-When to Send Out Graduation Announcements?
+- When Do You Send Out Graduation Announcements

-Who to Send Graduation Announcements to?
+- Who To Send Graduation Announcements To

-Once you’ve determined when to send out your announcements, it’s time to decide who should receive one.
-A good rule to follow is to send an announcement to anyone your family would send a Christmas or holiday card to.
+Once you’ve determined when to send out graduation announcements and how to send out graduation announcements, it’s time to decide who should receive one.
+Creating a mailing list and compiling addresses plenty ahead of time will also help keep things organized and proceeding in a timely fashion.
+When it comes to this step, think about the people who have made an important impact on your young scholar’s life, but also family friends who’d like to continue to be kept abreast of your child’s academic and life path.
+Another good rule to follow is to send an announcement to anyone your family would send a holiday or Christmas card to.
 We’ve compiled a short list as a guideline for you to follow when determining who to send graduation announcements to:

-- Ask the Grad– Get a list from the graduate including who they would want to send an announcement to.
+- Ask the Grad: Get a list from the graduate including who they would want to send an announcement to.
 This way, you can assure that you haven’t overlooked anyone.